Residual permutation test for regression coefficient testing: Analysis of statistical power

 Notice that throughout this article, we assume that the alternative class is in the form $\bY = \bX \beta + b \bZ + \bv$ for some $b \neq 0$, whence we invoke Assumption~\ref{as:trace} to increase its statistical power.
 When the alternative class follows other forms, such as $\bY = \bX \beta + f(\bZ) + \bv$ with some nonlinear function $f : \R^n \mapsto \R^n$, one may not necessarily need Assumption~\ref{as:trace} anymore.
 Instead, one may need other assumptions on $\cP_K$ to adapt to the nonlinear function $f(\cdot)$.
-In light of Algorithm~\ref{alg:perm} and our theoretical statements, we summarize an implementation of RPT in Algorithm~\ref{alg:test}.
+In light of Algorithm~\ref{alg:perm} and our theoretical statements, we summarize an implementation of RPT in Algorithm~\ref{alg:test}. {\rev The maximum time complexities of Algorithms~\ref{alg:perm} and~\ref{alg:test} are {\revone $O(T K np)$ and $O(T Knp + K np^2)$} respectively, where $T$ is the maximum number of iterations.
+The expected time complexities of the two algorithms are instead {\revone $O(K np)$ and $O(K np^2)$}, respectively.} We also remark that due to the construction of the permutation set in Algorithm~\ref{alg:perm}, RPT is inherently a randomized procedure, and unlike permutation tests or bootstrapping, this variability due to randomness cannot be reduced by increasing computational time.
+It would be of interest to propose a new test that eradicates such reproducibility issue while maintaining all the beneficial features of Algorithm~\ref{alg:perm}, which we leave for future work.